-How we found aquaponics startups on our platform using the Discover Technologies
+How we found aquaponics startups using our AI-powered search engine

-But there is also another efficient way that you can search for companies.
-Seek and you shall receive - write exactly what you want in the search bar of the Discover Specific Technologies feature and feast on the results that our AI provides.
+But there is another efficient way that you can search for companies.
+Seek and you shall receive - write exactly what you want in the search bar of the Description feature and feast on the results that our AI provides.
 For instance, you can search:

 “Find aquaponics startups that use IoT technologies or setups for vertical gardens.”

 Next, the AI assistant gave us the option to select up to 5 industries to further filter the results, and we clicked on “Sustainability,” “Software,” and “Agriculture & Farming.”
-We got some really innovative, spot-on startups in the results, including:
+We got some really innovative, highly relevant startups in the results, including:

 Now, let’s jump into another area of focus from our report, and that is vertical farming and water-based agriculture.